mikenizo808/How-To-Install-openwrt-on-Raspberry-Pi/README.md

 *Note: Credit for yolo mode https://unix.stackexchange.com/questions/400231/how-do-i-upgrade-all-of-my-installed-packages-in-openwrt*

 ## Handling `opkg update` Problems
-To update with `opks` requires good name resolution and good time sync.
+To update with `opkg` requires good name resolution and good time sync.
 Assuming you have those done right and a package is still failing to download a signature during `opkg update` then you can try to `wget` the package manually just to wake the network up so to speak.
 You will not use the download, but if it succeeds, then you can try your `opkg update` again.

 ## Example Error
 All other packages (not shown) were fine, except for this one.